Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures

-We use the contextual integrity theory~\cite{nissenbaum-2010-ci-book} to create a set of contextual variables (e.g., recipients) and enumerated possible values for each set of variables (e.g., family member, friend, coworker, a company, government).
+We used contextual integrity theory~\cite{nissenbaum-2010-ci-book} to create a set of contextual variables (e.g., recipients) and enumerated possible values for each set of variables (e.g., family member, friend, coworker, a company, government).
 We then collected user feedback for combinations of all of those contextual variables in our survey.
-We observe that majority of the users seek to preserve deletion privacy against large-scale data collectors, but not so much against the family, friends, and even co-workers.
+We observe that most users seek to preserve deletion privacy against large-scale data collectors (e.g., corporations and government), but not so much against their family, friends, and even coworkers.

-Finally, we looked into the efficacy of the existing deletion-privacy enhancing mechanisms.
-To that end, we ask:
+Finally, we looked into the efficacy of the existing deletion-privacy-enhancing mechanisms.
+To that end, we asked: